-When your child suffers a dislodged tooth, broken crown or cracked filling, it can be painful and frightening for both of you.
+When your child suffers trauma to a tooth or has a toothache, it can be painful and frightening for both of you.
 No parent wants to see their child in pain, and you want to have the dental issue resolved as quickly as possible.
 At Georgia Orthodontics & Children’s Dentistry in Lawrenceville, we understand how frightening a dental emergency can be for you and your child.
 We offer a safe, comforting environment when your child has a dental emergency, whether or not you have been to our office before.
 We will always try to see dental emergencies on the same day, if possible.

 Emergency Dental Care for Children